skorch-dev/skorch/docs/user/neuralnet.rst

    retrieve the arguments for the constructor.
 3. The attribute name should contain the substring ``"module"`` if it's a module, ``"criterion"`` if a criterion, and ``"optimizer"`` if an optimizer.
-This so so that skorch knows if a change in parameters (say, because :meth:`.set_params` was called) should trigger re-initialization.
+This way, skorch knows if a change in parameters (say, because :meth:`.set_params` was called) should trigger re-initialization.